pishkim/Docs/README.md

 <mark>Step 1</mark>

-*Create a Droplet:
+* Create a Droplet:

-  -Go to DigitalOcean and create a new Ubuntu droplet.
+  - Go to DigitalOcean and create a new Ubuntu droplet.

-  +Choose a basic plan (e.g., $5/month).
+  + Choose a basic plan (e.g., $5/month).

-  *Enable IPv6 (optional but useful).
+  * Enable IPv6 (optional but useful).

-  *Add SSH keys for secure access.
+  * Add SSH keys for secure access.

 _Connect to the Droplet:_